On average, your neighbors pay $113 a month.See Your Rates

 QuoteWizard helps consumers compare quotes from both top national insurance companies and local independent agents.
 Comparing quotes can help you find cheap car insurance rates near Dallas, Texas and save up to 40% on your premium.

-Last year, QuoteWizard helped 30,611 residents of “The Big D” compare auto insurance quotes in Dallas, TX from multiple companies to find the cheapest rates.
+Last year, QuoteWizard helped 30,611 residents of “The Big D” compare auto insurance quotes in Dallas, TX from multiple companies to get the cheapest rates.

-These are the most common car insurance companies reported by QuoteWizard users in Dallas, TX last year.
+These are the most common car insurance companies reported by QuoteWizard users in Dallas, Texas last year.
 Of these users, 5,351 were uninsured when they requested a quote.

 Other popular Dallas, Texas auto insurance companies: Safeco, MetLife, American Family, Country Financial, Texas Farm Bureau, Travelers, Hartford, and 21st Century.

-This is our list of the most common car makes and models owned by Dallas drivers that used QuoteWizard last year.
+This is our list of the most common car makes and models owned by Dallas, Texas drivers that used QuoteWizard last year.

 Dallas, Texas has a minimum liability coverage requirement known as the 30/60/25 rule.
 This means each policy must include at least the following three components: